Albert J. Raboteau: The Invisible Institution

 Raboteau's dissertation, later revised and published as the book Slave Religion: The "Invisible Institution" in the Antebellum South, was published just as the black studies movement was gaining steam in the 1970s.
 It was seen in the line of revolutionary scholarship around American slavery incorporating slave narratives into mainstream history which also included Blassingame's Slave Community (1972) and Slave Testimony (1977); Eugene Genovese's Roll, Jordan, Roll (1974), Olli Alho's The Religion of Slaves (1976), and Lawrence Levine's Black Culture and Black Consciousness (1977).

 Career

 Princeton University hired Raboteau in 1982, eventually appointing him Henry W. Putnam Professor of Religion in 1992.
 His research and teaching focus on American Catholic history, African-American religions, and religion and immigration issues.
 He chaired the Department of Religion (1987–92) and also served as dean of the Graduate School (1992–93).
 During his professorship, he trained as graduate students Michael Eric Dyson, Eddie Glaude, and Judith Weisenfeld.
 The Christian Century called Raboteau the "godfather of Afro-religious studies".

-In both 2005 and 2006, Raboteau received the Princeton's MLK Day Lifetime Service Award (Journey Award) in both 2005 and 2006.
+Raboteau received Princeton's MLK Day Lifetime Service Award (Journey Award) in both 2005 and 2006.
 Raboteau retired in 2013, but he continued to teach as a professor emeritus.
 He then studied "the place of beauty in the history of Eastern and Western Christian Spirituality."